 Batman: The Brave and the Bold

-He appears in the ninth episode of series: "Journey to the center of the bat!".
-Along with Plastic Man fight against Baby Face and his gang of henchmen.
-Babyface didn't know who he was.
-During the confrontation competes with Plastic Man to determine who is the favorite hero to Batman, due to their competition they were wrapped and Baby Face manage to escape only to be stopped by Batman.
+Elongated Man appears in the ninth episode of series: "Journey to the center of the bat!".
+Along with Plastic Man, he fights against Baby Face and his gang of henchmen.
+To his shock, Babyface didn't know who he was.
+During the confrontation, he competes with Plastic Man to determine who is the favorite ally to Batman; this competition causes them to tangle and then become trapped in a taffy puller.
+Baby Face manage to escape only to be stopped by Batman.
 At the end Batman said that he preferred to stay alone rather than work with one of the two.

 Justice League Unlimited